-Every piece of homework set will have been carefully selected by the class teacher to enhance the pupil's educational experience whilst developing their individual understanding and learning.
-In order to extract maximum benefit from the exercise, we respectfully request and openly encourage the support of our parent body who can do much to ensure that their child approaches the work in a relaxed and positive manner.
+Every piece of homework set will have been carefully selected by the class teacher to enhance the individual pupil's educational experience whilst developing their individual understanding and learning.

+In order to extract maximum benefit from the exercise, we respectfully request and openly encourage the support of our parents who can do much to ensure that their child approaches the work in a relaxed and positive manner.
 Parents will hopefully take an interest in their child's work by asking questions, offering support, guidance and providing a quiet place and regular time for completion of set tasks.

-Children will benefit from a set routine and genuine adult interest, particularly when the work has been marked and is celebrated in a supportive encouraging environment.
 Homework will involve a range of tasks and will change as children get older.
 Daily reading, learning spelling patterns and times tables will be a regular part of homework.
-In addition, pupils are able to choose homework tasks from a 'homework menu'.
+We believe a strong focus on the basics will benefit the children with their educational progress.
+We are moving more towards digital homework tasks using many of our online platforms.